 The results from these planet searches are a bit confusing, though.
 Many of these large planets are found in orbits that are much closer than the Jovian planets in our solar system.
 How is that possible?
 Shouldn't only small planets be found near a star?
 In most cases all we know about the objects are the masses - not what they are made out of.
 In one case astronomers were able to estimate the density of the planet and found a value that is between that of water and rock.
 It is thought that this object (Gliese 436) may be made of rock, gases, and liquids in a manner that would survive around the star that it orbits.
 Also, many of the planets have very elliptical orbits.
 Why aren't their orbits circular like the planets in our solar system?
 There must be some way that these large planets can form close to a star.
 We're still working on that one.
 Regardless of these little dilemmas, it is still sort of neat knowing that there are quite a few planetary systems out there, so that it is possible that we are not alone!

 Probably one of the most intriguing result to come from the planet searchers was the discovery of a planet around Gliese 581.
 This planet is located at a distance around its star that is within the star's habitable zone.
 This zone marks the region where water on the surface of a planet can exist as a liquid.
 In our solar system the zone goes from around the area of Venus out to around Mars, with the Earth right in the middle.
 Scientists generally view the existance of water in a liquid form as a requirement for life to exist.
 Personally I would have thought that coffee was more important, but that's just me.
 Remember, just because the planet around Gliese 581 is located within the habitable zone though doesn't mean there is life on it - it just means that water could exist as a liquid.
 Be careful when you read such announcements in the news about major discoveries - just because they say water could exist, doesn't mean it actually does exist on the surface of this planet.
-The Kepler mission has several potential earth-sized planets that it is looking at, and it is possible that some of those are located in Habitable Zones of stars similar to our Sun, but of course just because a planet is found in the correct location doesn't mean it has water on the surface.
+The Kepler mission has fournd nearly earth-sized planets that are located in Habitable Zones of stars similar to our Sun, but of course just because a planet is found in the correct location doesn't mean it has water on the surface.
 Just be on the look out for more news in the future about such systems.

-While liquid water has yet to be confirmed on a planet outside of our solar system, it does appear that water in other forms exists on planets.
+While liquid water has yet to be confirmed on a planet outside of our solar system, it does appear that water in other forms exists on planets or around other stars.
 The first indication of this was in the spectra of a planet around the star HD209458b, which appears to show water in the planet's atmosphere.
 Several other worlds have been observed with water vapor in their atmospheres.
 While this may seem exciting, it isn't really unexpected, since water is a fairly common molecule in the Universe and we would expect to see in many locations in its various forms.
 Observations of a white dwarf GD 61 show evidence of asteroids containing water around it.
 While asteroids aren't planets, this does seem to indicate that water-based objects are present around this star, and perhaps before the star became a white dwarf there may have been planet like objects around it.
 Who knows?
 Obviously you wouldn't want to be on a planet around a white dwarf since they give off so little light, unless you like to be frozen.

 No matter how you look at it, this is certainly an exciting time